ahmedkaledpq/Image-editor/README.md

 - Merge Images
 - Flip Image colors
 - Rotate Image
+- Blur Images
+- Adding a frame to picture

 *(More filters will be added for Hero / Beast / Winged Dragon levels.)*